The Lyles family, in Germantown, Philadelphia.

 A boy gets a haircut in a two-seat barbershop in Udaipur, Rajasthan, India.

 A young man looks after a men’s restroom in Mysore, Karnataka, India.

 Horn Pa, a Cambodian refugee who resettled in South Philadelphia, left a gang and a life of crime to become a Buddhist Monk.
-He meant to visit his neighborhood monastery for a week, but stayed for several years.

 Two men perched atop a portable toilet to see the crowds at Barack Obama’s inauguration in 2008.